|CSIS 570||CSIS 571A||CSIS 572|

-1. Students will demonstrate increased knowledge and skills in the academic
+1. Students will demonstrate beginning knowledge and skills in the academic

-courses or assistive technologies specified in their Student Educational
+courses or assistive computer technologies specified in their Student Educational

 The course content is individualized.
 Students work on specific objectives that are specified on their Student Educational Contracts.